aaanh/script.aaanh.app/README.md

 > This project is currently being disabled.
 All pipelines disabled.
-Will redploy and restart some time later.
+Will redeploy and restart some time later.
 Sorry for the inconveniences.
+>
+> In the meantime, you can still follow the instructions below and view the content yourself.

 # \<HOSTNAME HERE\>